svarnypetr/pepper_google_form/README.md

 **Python API f

-A Python API to access Google forms and process their results for Hagen Lehmann's research project.
+A Python API to access Google forms and process their results for Enactive Robot Assisted Didactics (ERAD) research project.